 At Rose Hill Center, we provide mental health counseling in Michigan for individuals dealing with any form of anxiety.
 The primary treatments for anxiety are medication and psychotherapy, or a combination of the two.
 Some of the therapies we offer at our anxiety treatment center in Michigan include:

 - Individual and group therapy

 Many people who suffer from anxiety turn to drugs or alcohol to self-medicate.
 Thus, we also offer co-occurring rehabilitation services.
 While high-functioning anxiety can look and feel different from other types of anxiety, it can be just as disruptive and deserving of treatment.
 This is why high-functioning anxiety treatment in Michigan is essential to maintaining the life that everyone deserves.

 Contact Rose Hill Center for Mental Health Treatment in Michigan

 Anxiety, in any form, can lead to other physical and mental health concerns when left untreated.
 Through the comprehensive, compassionate anxiety treatment at Rose Hill Center, you can overcome your anxiety and improve your quality of life.
-To learn more about our anxiety treatment service, contact us at 866.367.0220.
+To learn more about our anxiety treatment center in Michigan, contact us at 866.367.0220.